Baldwin III of Jerusalem: Second Crusade

 Some sources saw the defeat at Damascus as treachery, implicating Baldwin and other crusaders.

 Rumors of betrayal led to speculation over who was to blame, and among the various theories, one implicated Baldwin III.
 According to Patriarch Michael the Syrian, the Damascenes secretly warned Baldwin that if Damascus fell, Conrad might claim Jerusalem for himself.
 They allegedly offered Baldwin 200,000 dinars to withdraw, and he accepted—only to discover later that the coins were worthless, gold-plated copper.
-The historian Malcolm Barber gives no credence neither to this theory nor to others, which variously implicate the Templars, Thierry of Flanders, and Raymond of Poitiers.
+The historian Malcolm Barber gives no credence neither to this theory nor to others, which variously implicate the Templars, Thierry of Flanders, and Raymond of Antioch.
 Melisende capitalized on Baldwin's setback by reducing his status in royal documents: in 1149, she started issuing charters in her name alone and merely allowed him to consent.

 In 1149, Baldwin was presented with a new opportunity to win glory.
-Following the battle of Inab on 29 June, where Prince Raymond of Poitiers and many of his knights were killed a significant victory for Nur ad-Din, the king hastily marched north with his troops and laid an unsuccessful siege to Ḥarim.
+Following the battle of Inab on 29 June, where Prince Raymond and many of his knights were killed a significant victory for Nur ad-Din, the king hastily marched north with his troops and laid an unsuccessful siege to Ḥarim.
 He also sent his vassal Humphrey II of Toron to reinforce Azaz with sixty knights, but despite these efforts, his reputation as a military commander saw little improvement.
 More significant than the military outcome, however, was Baldwin's assumption of the traditional responsibility of the kings of Jerusalem in times of crisis.
 At the invitation of the local barons, he took up the regency of Antioch, following in the footsteps of his father and grandfather.
 By stepping in to defend Antioch and the remnants of Edessa, Baldwin was fulfilling a traditional obligation of the kings of Jerusalem.
 His time in the principality was brief, and he left Antioch in the care of its patriarch, Aimery of Limoges; William of Tyre notes that affairs in the kingdom demanded the king's return.
 Baldwin decided to counteract the Christian losses in the northern Levant by pressing the southern frontier with Egypt, where the power of the Fatimid caliphs was disentegrating: by early 1150, he was engaged in rebuilding Gaza in southern Palestine.